 Job Number: 79652

-- Develop, implement, administer, and evaluate programs, including outreach to varied stakeholders by: conducting research activities within the program; analyzing data, creating reports, reviewing trends, and making program improvement recommendations.
+- Identify appropriate funding opportunities for our research and educational mission.
+Serve as liaison to funding agencies, as well as to collaborating faculty within Stanford University.
+Develop, implement, administer, and evaluate programs, including outreach to varied stakeholders by: conducting research activities within the program; analyzing data, creating reports, reviewing trends, and making program improvement recommendations.
 May develop or contribute to outreach strategy related to program communications, development, partnerships, and fundraising/funding.

-- May teach and/or assist in the teaching and administration of courses.
+- Design and implement seminars, conferences and symposia to facilitate the integration of basic and clinical medical sciences for faculty, post-doctoral fellows and residents, and graduate students.
+May teach and/or assist in the teaching and administration of courses.
 Create and/or advise in the development of curriculum.
 May advise students and/or coach/mentor clients.

 - Coach and mentor program staff.

 - PhD degree and three or more years of relevant experience.

 EDUCATION & EXPERIENCE (REQUIRED):